ryanallen/words-of-my-perfect-teacher/README.md

 One of these four, the [Nyingma school](#nyingmapa) (whose name derives from the Tibetan for "old") follows the traditions which were originally introduced in the eighth century by such Indian masters as [Śāntarakṣita](#śāntarakṣita), [Vimalamitra](#vimalamitra), and [Padmasambhava](#padmasambhava-of-oḍḍiyāna), whom the Tibetans refer to as [Guru Rinpoche](#guru-rinpoche), "the Precious Master," and handed down through fully realized Tibetan masters such as [Longchenpa](#longchenpa), [Jigme Lingpa](#jigme-lingpa), and Jamyang Khyentse Wangpo.
 The lineages which have been passed down to the other three main schools&mdash;the [Kagyupa](#kagyupa), [Sakyapa](#sakyapa), and [Gelugpa](#gelugpa)&mdash;were introduced into Tibet after the tenth century following the attempts by an anti-Buddhist king to destroy the [Dharma](#dharma) in Tibet.
 Just as the different forms of Buddhism in other parts of Asia had been adopted and had evolved to meet the needs of different peoples and cultures, each of these four schools had its origins and development in widely diverging situations&mdash;historical, geographical and even political&mdash;which served as a prism to split the light of the [Buddha](#buddha)'s teaching into a many-colored spectrum of traditions and lineages.
 (Sadly, some Buddhists have tended to forget that this light has one source, and, as in the world's other great religions, sectarian divisions have sometimes masked the true message of Buddhism.)

 The teachings preserved in the lineages of Tibetan Buddhism are contained in the enormous sacred literature of that tradition.
 The Kangyur, consisting of more than a hundred volumes, contains the scriptures originating from the time of the [Buddha](#buddha), and is divided into the [Vinaya](#vinaya), dealing with ethics and discipline, the [Sūtras](#sūtra), which are concerned with meditation and the [Abhidharma](#abhidarma), which covers Buddhist philosophy.
 The numerous commentaries on these, and other major Buddhist works written later make up over two hundred volumes of the Tangyur.
 Both the Kangyur and Tangyur were translated into Tibetan mainly from Sanskrit and comprise the Tibetan Buddhist Canon.
-In addition to this, a vast number of other works exist: teachings introduced into Tibet from India from the eighth century onwards (including many of the [Vajrayāna](#vajrayāna) teachings), and countless commentaries on all [three vehicles](#three-vehicles) ([Sravakayana](#sravakayana), [Mahāyāna](#mahāyāna), and [Vajrayāna](#vajrayāna)) written by Tibetan masters.
+In addition to this, a vast number of other works exist: teachings introduced into Tibet from India from the eighth century onwards (including many of the [Vajrayāna](#vajrayāna) teachings), and countless commentaries on all [three vehicles](#three-vehicles) ([Śrāvakayāna](#śrāvakayāna), [Mahāyāna](#mahāyāna), and [Vajrayāna](#vajrayāna)) written by Tibetan masters.

 The enormous range of teachings to be found within Tibetan Buddhism can nevertheless be summarized by the Four Noble Truths, which the [Buddha](#buddha) expounded shortly after his [enlightenment](#enlightenment).
 The first of these points out that our [conditioned](#conditioned) existence is never free from a state of suffering, never truly satisfactory.
 Any happiness we have is only temporary and in due course gives way to suffering.
 The reason for this, as explained by the second truth, is that any action one may do, say or think gives rise to a result which has to be experienced either later in one's life or in a future life.
 Indeed, rebirth is the result of one's actions, and the conditions into which one is born in one life are directly dependent on the actions one has done in previous lives, and particularly the motives and attitudes involved.
 This, the [principle of cause and effect](#principle-of-cause-and-effect), explains why, for example, some people remain poor all their lives despite their efforts to become wealthy, while others have everything they could want even though they do nothing to gain it.
 The second truth goes on to show that the **driving force behind our actions is the [negative [emotions](#emotions)](#negative-emotions) such as hatred, attachment, pride, jealousy, and especially ignorance, which is the root of all the others.** This ignorance concerns not only a lack of [wisdom](#wisdom) in how we act, but the basic ignorance behind how we ordinarily perceive the whole of existence and constantly become caught by our [clinging](#clinging) to the idea of our own egos and of the outer world as solid and lasting.
 Because there is no end to our actions, there can be no end to our continuously taking rebirth in the cycle of [conditioned](#conditioned) existence.
 Only when we cease to act through ignorance can this cycle be broken, as shown by the third truth which expounds the cessation of suffering and freedom from [conditioned](#conditioned) existence.